 One overlooked aspect about international talent who wants to relocate is that it’s a very attractive demographic.
 A professional who wishes to move is usually around 30 years old, which suggests they have 5–8 years of work with them.
 So, if you need senior developers to join your team, and you haven’t found those on the domestic market, then hiring internationally can help you overcome the talent gap.

 We can help you hire the top global talent by posting your open positions on our site.
 You can register your company now — it’s free.
-If you want a quick start, email us at [email protected] to have your company mentioned on the Companies Hiring Internationally list.
+If you want a quick start, email us at [email protected] to have your company mentioned on the Companies Hiring list.
 The best way to hire software developers is matching what you offer — relocation — with the top talent seeking that out.

 Honeypot